Dizziness and Vertigo With MS: 9 Facts and Ways To Manage | MyMSTeam

 7. Immediate Steps Can Help End Dizzy Spells and Keep You Safe

-If you are dizzy or lightheaded or feel that the room is spinning, it’s important to take a few steps right away to help yourself feel better and to avoid falls and potential injury.
-MS Focus Magazine recommends taking several actions as soon as possible if you start experiencing dizziness or vertigo.
+If you’re dizzy or lightheaded or feel that the room is spinning, it’s important to take immediate steps to help yourself feel better and to avoid falls and potential injury.
+MS Focus Magazine recommends taking several actions as soon as possible if you start experiencing dizziness or vertigo:

 • Sit down — Find the nearest place to sit yourself down safely.
-If it helps, anchor your head on a wall or the back of a chair.
+If it helps, anchor your head against a wall or the back of a chair.

 • Don’t move — Avoid moving your head or body position while experiencing dizziness or vertigo.